School: TU Delft

 Location: Delft, Netherlands

-Graduate program: Master of Science in Interaction Design
+Graduate program: Master of Science in Design for Interaction

 Strengths: A deep dive into the emerging study of the subjective side of products and services, with a focus on developing a sophisticated understanding of users, their lives, motivations, behaviours and aspirations.